 Below are the different types of affiliate marketing, the best way to showcase them, and why they are beneficial to building an affiliate program.

 These are exclusive URLs that track the traffic from your website to the company’s website.
 Every affiliate marketer has a unique URL, including random numbers and letters, or a username.
 These are then linked within copy or pasted onto a webpage next to a product description.

 Building a loyal following is key to affiliate marketing, so you should be sure to have an email list of your fans.
 Once your readers subscribe to your email updates, you can promote your affiliated products through regular emails.

-The trick here is not to spam your followers with products, but to create valuable email content, then occasionally advertise products that you think your readers may need.
+The trick with this affiliate marketing type is not to spam your followers with products, but to create valuable email content, then occasionally advertise products that you think your readers may need.